dubemliveson/Csharp-Stanbicproject-group5/readme.md

 ## Stanbic Disep 4.0 Capstone Project - Group 5
 **Azure Resource Cleanup Function**

-A scheduled Azure Function for automated resource cleanup and email alerts
+This project is a scheduled Azure Function that automates resource cleanup and notifies the user with email alerts

 <br>